Deokishisu/FRLG-Plus/FEATURES.md

 - Some aesthetic and music changes which are mostly confined to the Sevii Islands to make each island more distinct.
 - Cycling Road forces the bike theme, like in RGBY.
 - Emerald's player character designs show in the link rooms if linking with Emerald.
+- Softlock prevention mechanisms are present.
+The player can no longer trap themselves on Cinnabar Island, and free Poké Balls are available in potential softlock situations.